danjgale/cns-imaging-tools/README.md

 # cnstools

-Reproducible neuroimaging pipeline and tools for the [MAP Lab](http://www.gallivanmaplab.com/) and for Queen's Centre for Neuroscience Studies (CNS).
+Basic neuroimaging pipeline tools built and used by the [MAP Lab](http://www.gallivanmaplab.com/).
+These tools are compatible with any data produced from the Queen's Centre for Neuroscience Studies (CNS) fMRI facility.